smf-steve/sth/README.md

    The STH system, however, has been developed to function without a driver program.
 Hence, creating greater functionality.

-## Demostrative Example[^1]
+## Demostrative Example

-   Consider a program that calculates the sum of a series of number from 1..10.
+   Consider our exampl program[^1] that calculates the sum of a series of number from 1..10.
 For example.

    ```bash
    $ sum 1 10